-Power scenarios for Ambient IoT device, i.e. when the Ambient IoT device has power available, have an important impact on service aspects of Ambient IoT.
+Power availability scenarios for Ambient IoT device, i.e. when the Ambient IoT device has power available, have an important impact on service aspects of Ambient IoT.
 The following power scenarios can be distinguished:

-- Continuous power: In the continuous power scenario, devices have power available continuously or at least for signicant amounts of time, either because there is continuous power harvesting or possibly in combination with (limited) energy storage to overcome momentary time gaps in power harvesting.
+- Continuous power: In the continuous power scenario, Ambient IoT devices have power available continuously or at least for signicant amounts of time, either because there is continuous power harvesting or possibly in combination with limited energy storage (e.g. in a capacitor) to overcome momentary variations in power harvesting.
 The main effect of continuous power is that the processor and communications module in the Ambient IoT device can be continuously active.
-The communications module can listen to network at regular intervals to determine if there is mobile terminated traffic and can transmit data when relevant.
+The communications module can listen to network at regular intervals to determine if there is mobile terminated traffic (e.g. trigger messages) and can transmit data when relevant.

 - Intermittent power: In the intermittent power scenario, devices have power available only intermittently.
 The main effect of intermittent power is that the Ambient IoT device can only be active for the short periods of time when power is available.
-The Ambient IoT device may not be able to listen to the network for mobile terminated traffic for very long periods of time.
+It is possible that the Ambient IoT device is not be able to listen to the network for mobile terminated traffic for very long periods of time.
 This has an impact on service aspects such as provisioning.

-- On demand power triggered: The on demand power triggered scenario is a special version of the intermittent power scenario.
+- On demand power activated: The on demand power activated scenario is a special version of the intermittent power scenario.
 Similarly to the intermittent power scenario, in the on demand power triggered scenario the device only has power available intermittently.
-The difference is that in the on demand power triggered scenario, there is a service user / application owner that can determine when to provide power and activate the device or devices.
+The difference is that in the on demand power activated scenario, there is a service user / application owner that can determine when to provide power and activate the device or devices.
+Activation of the Ambient IoT device can imply a trigger to perform a specific action (e.g. do measurement) or to communicate (e.g. send an identifier).
+Activation can also imply to start listening to the network for a trigger message.

+NOTE1: These power availability scenarios are not intended as definitions for device categories.
+The purpose is to enable discussion of service aspects that are associated with different power availability scenarios.

+NOTE2: “Power availability” refers to “Communication power availability”